leftxs/plone.vagrant/README.rst

     user: admin
     password: plone

-There is als a role which will tweak the filesystem of your Virtualbox to speed up the performance, per default this role is not executed, is you want to use it uncomment the role before the first run or if you do it later you need to run *vagrant provision* again.
+There is also a role which will tweak the file system of your Virtualbox to speed up the performance, per default this role is not executed, is you want to use it uncomment the role before the first run or if you do it later you need to run *vagrant provision* again.